dnunes/autoenvconfig/README.md

 autoenvconfig
 ============
-Environment config that Just Works™!
+### Environment config that Just Works™!

 Stop worrying about the hassle of **loading environment config files everywhere**, **config files with missing entries** or **schemas that gets old when you forget to add a new config key to it**.

+**AutoEnvConfig** is a no-nonsense, no-dependencies package to help you keep your ever expanding project under control.

-AutoEnvConfig was designed with simple but very powerful goals:
+**AutoEnvConfig** was designed with simple but very powerful goals:

 * **Blazing fast**: it caches everything it can, loads your files only once and check your schema on load, not on usage;
 * **No extra configuration needed**: this package follows the idea of _convention over configuration_, so it keeps the required environment files to a minimum and there is nothing to thinker with before start using it;